izzunnafis/visualDet3D_tune/README.md

 # Description:

-This repo is a fork from official implementation of [YoloStereo3D] (https://github.com/Owen-Liuyuxuan/visualDet3D/) which is  the official implementation of 2021 *ICRA* paper [**YOLOStereo3D: A Step Back to 2D for Efficient Stereo 3D Detection**](https://arxiv.org/abs/2103.09422).
+This repo is a fork from [YoloStereo3D](https://github.com/Owen-Liuyuxuan/visualDet3D/) which is  the official implementation of 2021 *ICRA* paper [**YOLOStereo3D: A Step Back to 2D for Efficient Stereo 3D Detection**](https://arxiv.org/abs/2103.09422).
 This repo is experimental repo to asses, modify, or maybe improve the original architecture.

 What have been done so far:
-- Experiment with group-wise correlation concept based on [Group-wise Correlation Stereo Network] (https://arxiv.org/abs/1903.04025).
+- Experiment with group-wise correlation concept based on [Group-wise Correlation Stereo Network](https://arxiv.org/abs/1903.04025).
 With this modification, the mAP performance is improved about 3-4% on KITTI Dataset
 - Modify the demo file to do inference on one image

 # How to use